-One fulltime counselor is within retirement age but has not expressed any plan to retire in 2023/2024.
-The Department anticipates the possible retirement of this one full-time counselor within the next couple years.
+One fulltime counselor is within retirement age and has submitted paperwork for retirement in December 2024.
 At the time of retirement, a replacement will be needed in order to adequately serve the populations for which the position is responsible.

 2.3d Analysis of Faculty Staffing Needs and Rationale to Support Requests